Bald Headed Woman

 "Bald Headed Woman" is a traditional blues song, covered by British rock band the Kinks on their eponymous debut album in 1964.
 Another British rock band, the Who, recorded it in 1964 as the B-side of their first top-ten single "I Can't Explain".
-The song has also been covered by other artists of the time, including Harry Belafonte, as seen in the Bob Dylan documentary, No Direction Home.
+Outside of traditional African American blues and folk artists such as Lightnin' Hopkins and Odetta, the song had been previously covered by other pop artists of the time, including Harry Belafonte on the 1960 album Swing Dat Hammer.
 It became a number one hit on Kvällstoppen for Swedish rock group Hep Stars in 1965.

 The Kinks version

 "Bald Headed Woman" was the one of two songs "written" by Shel Talmy for their debut album Kinks, the other being the similarly titled "I've Been Driving on Bald Mountain".
 Both of them were American folk songs, and the band were persuaded by Talmy to record them for their debut.
 Unbeknownst to them, however, was that Talmy had claimed songwriting credits for both songs (which had been in the public domain) and as a result gain royalties for them.

 The Kinks incorporated neither songs into their setlist and it was forgotten after being recorded.
 Both tracks are included on the US issue of Kinks, You Really Got Me.